 During active labor, your contractions will be stronger and more rhythmic than with early labor.
 They peak and subside like waves.
-They may occur 2–5 minutes apart and last about 45 seconds.
+They may happen 3 to 5 minutes apart and last about 45 to 60 seconds.
 This part of labor can be hard work.
 But it is often shorter than early labor.
 When you reach active labor, exams and tests will be done to see how you and your baby are doing.

-You may now feel contractions in the whole abdomen, instead of just the lower part (like during early labor).
+You may now feel contractions in your whole stomach instead of just the lower part (like during early labor).
 If your amniotic sac has not broken already, it may break now.
 Or, it may be broken for you.
 To help your baby descend, change position often.
 Walking or sitting in a rocking chair or recliner may help.
 You may find it hard to relax even though you are tired.
 You may also be less interested in talking than you were earlier.
-If you're having anesthesia, it will be given now.
+If you're having anesthesia, you will get it now.

-If labor doesn't progress well or a problem arises, a cesarean may be needed.
-But certain steps may be taken first to help you avoid a cesarean:
+If labor doesn't progress well or a problem arises, you may need a cesarean.
+But your healthcare providers may take certain steps to help you avoid a cesarean:

-If your cervix isn't dilating, a medication called oxytocin may be used to increase the effectiveness of contractions.
+- If your cervix isn't dilating, a medicine (oxytocin) may be used to augment labor.

-If you have preeclampsia (a condition that results in high blood pressure, swelling, and other symptoms), you will be given medications by IV.
-You may also be told to lie on your left side.
+- If you have preeclampsia (a condition that results in high blood pressure, swelling, and other symptoms), you may be given medicines by IV (intravenous).
+Your healthcare provider may also tell you to lie on your left side.

 Responding to contractions

 During contractions, try to stay relaxed.
 Tense muscles use more oxygen, eat up your body's energy, and increase pain.
 Use the breathing and relaxation techniques you may have learned.
 And let your support person know how he or she can help.
 If you've had problems during a previous birth, focus on the present.
 Keep in mind that no 2 births are the same.

 - Have the mother walk or change positions at least once an hour.
 This improves circulation and helps the baby descend.